ptdk1020/smallflaskapp/README.md

 ~~My app can be found [here](https://abaloneringsprediction.herokuapp.com/).
 Note that it could take a little longer to load the first time since the Heroku container could be asleep.~~

-_2023 Note: since Heroku no longer has a free tier, the above link no longer works._
+_2023 Note: since Heroku no longer has a free tier, the above link does not work._